 14. External readers are only be admitted by prior appointment with the Librarian.
 Appointments will normally only be given to consult items from the Library’s special collections or where the College holds the only copy of an item in the University.

 Fines and/or suspension of Library privileges may be imposed if these rules are not followed.
-If problems arise, the 24-hour opening may be reviewed.
+If problems arise, opening times may be further restricted.